Nintendo Discontinues the NES Classic Edition

 Because nintendo hates money (Score:2)

-Probably similar to Atari Flashback (Score:2)
+Probably similar to Atari Flashback (Score:3)

 Atari Flashback has been released, discontinued, revised, a bunch of times.
 There are differences in versions, there are changes in licenses but I'd guess that selling memories requires driving up the artificial demand by limiting availability.